Embassy of Norway, Washington, D.C.: History

 Norway established an embassy in the United States in 1906, a year after Norwegian independence from Sweden.

 The current chancery was built in 1977.
 Fentress Architects conducted a major renovation and expansion of the complex, incorporating various new features such as a new copper-clad timber hull and various sustainability upgrades, that was completed in May 2022.

-Norwegian Consulates in the United States
+Norwegian consulates in the United States

-The Embassy also operates consulates general in Houston, New York City, and San Francisco.
+The embassy also operates consulates general in New York City and San Francisco.
 In addition, there are 38 Norwegian honorary consulates around the United States.